mikeyq6/Strump/README.md

 Strump - A Gameboy emulator

-Written in C using SDL as the interface.
+Written in C using SDL as the GUI library.
 A hobby project to learn more about emulation.